edmariemarr/CECS-2200-FinalRally/README.md

 # CPP-CECS2200-FinalRally

-Computer Programming Fundamentals class with C++ // Final
+CECS 2200 Computer Programming Fundamentals class // Spring 2020
+The final was a rally in which I was able to do the following problems during class time.